cramertj/impl-trait-goals/0000-impl-trait-in-traits.md

 not providing associated types based on whether or not their return type uses `impl Trait`.

-## Detailed Design: Interaction with Associated Type Constructors
+### Return Position: Interaction with Associated Type Constructors
 [detailed_atcs]: #detailed_atcs

 Associated type constructors, often referred to as ATCs, allow users to specify